pingcap/docs-tidb-operator/en/pause-sync-of-tidb-cluster.md

     I1207 11:09:59.039358       1 tidb_member_manager.go:188] tidb cluster default/basic is paused,     skip syncing for tidb statefulset
     ```

-## Resuming Sync of TiDB Cluster
+## Resume sync

-After troubleshooting, if you want to resume the sync of TiDB cluster, you can change config item `spec.paused` of TiDB CLuster config file from `true` to `false`, and apply the config file.
+After troubleshooting, if you want to resume the sync of the TiDB cluster, configure `spec.paused` to `false`, and apply the config file.

-1. Edit the configuration file like below.
+1. Edit the configuration file as follows:

     {{< copyable "" >}}